 - Exterior Height: 10”

 The Revel is designed to be an adventure van for people who want to hike, bike, climb, and ride!
-The diesel heating system is a bit more reliable and certainly more available than your traditional propane-based systems which makes a great option for folks that like to boondock.
+The diesel heating system is a bit more reliable, and certainly more available than traditional propane-based systems.
+Having a dependable heating source is paramount for me in my rig as I travel throughout all four seasons.
+I have a log burner in my camper, but my backup heat source is a diesel heater, and it has saved me on rainy days when foraged wood is a bit too wet to burn!

-But one of the most unique features of the Revel, and the thing that sets it apart from other adventure vans, is the bed.
-It can be raised to almost be flush with the ceiling.
-That gives you a ton of space inside the cabin to store just about anything you’d ever want to take along.
-There are even built-in tie-downs which are perfect for folks that want to bring a dirtbike along with them.
+One of the most unique features of the Revel, and the thing that sets it apart from other adventure vans, is the bed.
+It can be raised to almost be flush with the ceiling – no, I’m not joking!
+This equates to a ton of space inside the cabin to store just about anything I think I’d ever need on the road.
+There are even built-in tie-downs that are perfect for bringing a bike on camping trips.

-But that’s not the only unique feature about the bed.
-It’s also a lot longer than you’d expect thanks to some well-placed bump-outs that bring the overall width to an impressive 6’4″.
-That also means that you’re sleeping lengthwise in this RV so you can take full advantage of the bump-outs.
-This is one of the only RVs I’ve ever seen that have a bed that’s longer than the actual ceiling clearance!
+But that’s not the only special feature of the bed in this Winnebago.
+It’s also a lot longer than I’d expect thanks to some well-placed bump-outs resulting in the overall size being an impressive 6’4″.
+This means I’d be sleeping lengthways in this rig, allowing me to take full advantage of the bump-outs.
+This is one of the only RVs I’ve ever seen with a bed that’s longer than the actual ceiling clearance!

-There really is a lot to like about the Winnebago Revel and even though it has a relatively “short” clearance of 6′ 3″ I think it still deserved a spot on this list.
-Besides the less than expectation headroom, the Revel may be out to the price range for some adventurers with an MSRP of $185,838
+There really is a lot to like about the Winnebago Revel, and even though it has a relatively “short” clearance of 6′ 3″, I think it still deserves a spot on this list.
+Besides the less-than-expected headroom, the Revel may be out of the price range for some adventurers, with a hefty MSRP of $210,292.

-But if you’re tall (but not super tall) and you’re looking for a rig that can handle any kind of adventure you throw at it, this might be the perfect RV for you.
+If you’re tall (but not super tall) and you’re looking for a rig able to handle any kind of adventure, this might be the ideal RV for you.

 Should You Go For A Popup Ceiling?

-It’s something that any tall RVer has to consider…but does a popup ceiling actually make sense for you?
+It’s something that any tall RVer has to consider…but does a popup ceiling on a camper actually make sense for you?

-Like most things in the world of RV’s it totally depends on your and how you plan on using your RV.
+Like most things in the world of RVs, it totally depends on you and how you plan on using your RV.

-If you plan on staying in urban areas or even living in your RV full time then a popup option might not make sense for you.
+If you plan on staying in urban areas or even living in your RV full time, then a popup option might not make sense for you.
 That’s because you’re not always going to be able to actually leave your RV and hang out outdoors.
-If you’re going the urban route, you might need to stealth camp occasionally and a popup top is really anything but stealthy!
+If you’re going the urban route, you might need to stealth camp occasionally, and although you can lock your doors and take security measures, a popup top is really anything but stealthy!

 But if you’re going to spend most of your time boondocking there’s no problem with a popup roof for the extra headroom.
 In fact, it might make for the best option since you won’t need to keep a low profile.